Sun-Sida/DD2480-group-9/README.md

 </ul>

 ### How to use:
+Clone or download the repository.
+To run the program, use a IDE let it compile and run the testcases.

 The function Launch is what generates the YES or NO descision.
 To use the Launch function you need to create a DECIDE object.
 To create a DECIDE object, you need to input PARAMETERS object, a Logical Connector Matrix (LCM) and a Preliminary Unlocking Vector (PUV) and the number of points (planar space).

 LCM is a logical connector that is used with CMV to create PUM.
 It consists of a 15x15 table that is filled with the values ANDD, ORR and NOTUSED.